Stephanie-Ash/jewellery-art/TESTING.md

 * Errors were seen in the JavaScript console on an empty basket page as a result of the select country functionality.
 This was therefore updated to run only if the country box was  available.
 * Whilst testing the checkout flow it was noticed that the delivery details were saved to the user profile whether or not the save info box was ticked.
 Research found a [Slack post](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1605222094452700) with three suggested fixes, firstly changing the saveInfo variable in the stripe_elements.js to be set by an .is(':checked') statement, secondly changing the if checking for the save info value in the webhook value to look for a "true" string and finally moving the script link to the stripe_elements.js file to the extra_js block and setting a defer tag on it.
 All these fixes were implemented and the functionality now works as expected.
 * It was noted that the order of the products displayed on the deployed site altered when any of the product model objects were updated.
 In order to keep a more consistent ordering order_by options were added to the queries on various views.
+* The back to top button did not always work as intended when it was in the footer.
+This was fixed by adding a z-index in the css for this button.